kentamitsui/codingdrill/README.md

 - **Automated creation and grading of coding questions using the ChatGPT API.**
 - **Data for question text, input codes, and general review text are stored in local storage.**
-- **Data is saved to local storage immediately after the general review text is generated.**
 - **Pressing the Copy button copies the text.**
   - **If the text is empty, it will not be copied.**
 - **Pressing the 🌙 or ☀️ icon changes the color theme.**